rmorgan001/SimScope/README.md

 # SimScope - ASCOM Telescope Control Simulator

 SimScope is a C# ASCOM telescope driver for use with astronomy software.
 Modeled after the ASCOM .Net Simulator this project uses the local server model or hub to control its own internal telescope mount.
-It is built using C#, WPF, and a variation of MVVM
+It is built using C#, WPF, and a variation of MVVM.
+It's purpose is to help those that want to create their own mount drivers in understanding the fundamentals of telescope control.
+Included is a mount library that mimics a small set of mount commands and works in N-Hemi and S-Hemi observatory configurations.

 ## Solution Projects